krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2019.12.12    - version 1.13.0 =
+* Feature       - Added support for partial refunds.
+* Feature       - Added setting for selecting the "Complete payment" button text on subscription based payments.
+* Tweak         - Changed plugin name to Nets Easy for WooCommerce.
+* Fix           - Only update WC customer address data in JS event from DIBS if postal code or country have value or is changed.
+* Fix           - Shipping reference not being set correct when activating order.
+* Fix           - Only run function for changing to Easy payment method if no hashChange has been made (checkout process has begun).
+Caused an issue with Google Tag Manager for WordPress by Thomas Geiger.

 = 2019.11.12    - version 1.12.0 =
 * Feature       - Add support for getting DIBS subscription ID from externalreference (support for D2 to Easy subscription transfer).